profezzorn/ProffieOSDocs/config/sound-font-configuration.md

 * `mdauto`

 ## SmoothSwing Configuration
 When one or more set of `swingl`/`swingh` files are present, ProffieOS will activate the SmoothSwing algorithms.
 To decide if it should use V1 or V2, it will read a file called "smoothsw.ini".
-More information on how to configure this file can be found on its [wiki page](smoothsw.ini)
+More information on how to configure this file can be found on [the smoothswing page](smoothsw.ini).

 #### SmoothSwing V1
 [Demo Video](https://www.youtube.com/watch?v=4AAYGw09bu0) ([Thexter's description](https://www.fx-sabers.com/forum/index.php?topic=51430))